 Minor symptoms of candida overgrowth can be gas, bloating, heartburn, fatigue, weight gain, depression, anxiety, sinusitis, constipation and diarrhea.
 As as you can see from my own history, candida can cause more serious conditions, including autoimmune diseases (such as multiple sclerosis) and cancer.

 How To Begin To Heal

 You need to remove inflammation and infection from the body.
 What seems like an insurmountable task can be done slowly and methodically.
 Keep in mind that baby steps can lead to victory!

 - Maintain an anti-candida diet (Avoid dairy, sugar, alcohol, gluten and corn.)

 - Supplement to help detoxify and repair the body

 - Participate in stress management techniques – Emotional Freedom Technique (EFT), Eye Movement Desensitization and Reprocessing (EMDR), meditation, journaling or counseling.

 - Exercise!
 Whether it’s yoga, walking or isometrics, be active!

 - Believe in yourself!

 Healing an autoimmune condition, such as multiple sclerosis, does not happen overnight.
 There is no quick cure to multiple sclerosis or any chronic health condition.
 There is no magic drug, herb or food that will help you get better.
-It requires making a lifestyle changes and stick with them.
+It requires making lifestyle changes and sticking with them.
 But it is completely possible to cure multiple sclerosis and other autoimmune conditions by treating the root causes.
 Be sure to work with an expert naturopath or functional medicine doctor who can guide you on your journey.
 The most important factor is to believe you can heal your body, and then following it up with a program that reduces inflammation and infection.